OSGeoLabBp/tutorials/english/gawk/gawk_for_beginners.rst

 gawk (GNU awk) is a programable unix text utility.
 It is one of the most complex of them.
 Several simple example will be introduced to teach you by examples.

-gawk processes the input text line by line.
-Each line is devided into fields using a set of field separators.
-The defaut field separators are TAB and space.
+gawk processes the input text file line by line.
+Each line is devided intos fields using a set of field separators.
+The default field separators are *TAB* and *space*.
+We can refere to a field in the actual line by $1 (first field),
-We craen refere to a field in the actual line by $1 (first field), $2 (second field), etc. $0 gives the whole actual input line.
+$2 (second field), etc. $0 gives the whole actual input line.

 There are some variables maintained by gawk.
 The most important ones are: